Warsaw Confederation

 Original act of the Warsaw Confederation, signed on 28 January 1573, by just over 200 members of the legislature, each with their wax seal.

 Exhibition commemorating the 450th anniversary of the Warsaw Confederation in the Sejm (parliament) building, Warsaw, 2023.
 The parchment manuscript with attached wax seals is displayed in the centre glass display unit.

-The Warsaw Confederation, also called the Compact of Warsaw, was a political-legal act signed in Warsaw on 28 January 1573 by the first Convocation Sejm (Sejm konwokacyjny) held in the Polish Commonwealth.
-Convened and deliberating as a confederation between 6 and 29 January 1573, during the Commonwealth's first interregnum period (1572–1574), it aimed to form a general confederation to prepare the election of a new king of Poland and ensure continuity during the interregnum.
-The confederation also pursued the goal of a religious tolerance edict, while ensuring the political equality of dissenters with Catholics.
-It was one of the first European acts to grant freedom of religion.
+The Warsaw Confederation, also called the Compact of Warsaw, was a political-legal act concluded in Warsaw by the first Convocation Sejm (Sejm konwokacyjny) of the Polish–Lithuanian Commonwealth and formally promulgated in Kraków on 28 January 1573.
+Convened and deliberating as a confederation between 6 and 29 January 1573, during the Commonwealth's first interregnum (1572–1574), the Sejm sought to establish a general confederation to secure continuity of governance and prepare for the election of a new king.
+The confederation also aimed to enact a guarantee of religious tolerance, ensuring the political equality of dissenters with Catholics.
+It is regarded as one of the first European acts to grant freedom of religion.

 It was an important development in the history of Poland and Lithuania, extending religious tolerance to the nobility and free persons (burghers, the townspeople of royal cities) within the Polish–Lithuanian Commonwealth.
 This event is considered the formal beginning of religious freedom in the Commonwealth.
 Although the confederation initially granted religious freedom primarily to the nobility, it was also embraced in practice by the townspeople of royal cities.
 This groundbreaking act marked a significant milestone not just for the Commonwealth but for the entire continent, as it was one of the first European acts granting broad religious freedoms.

 The text of the Warsaw Confederation was originally written in multiple languages: the original in Classical Latin and Old Polish (mixed-language manuscript), with translations in Ruthenian, Early New High German, and Middle French (intended for Prince Henry of Valois who would be crowned King of Poland and Grand Duke of Lithuania).
 This multilingual approach ensured that the document could be understood by a diverse audience within the Commonwealth and beyond.

 While the confederation could not prevent all religious conflicts and tensions within the state, it guaranteed religious tolerance, civil rights, and political equality to religious minorities, the so-called dissenters (dissidentes de religione), who did not follow the dominant Roman Catholic state religion.
 At the same time, it ensured internal peace and stability in the Commonwealth, especially during a time of great religious upheavals in 16th and 17th century Europe, which culminated in events such as the bloody Huguenot Wars and the devastating Thirty Years' War.